• Skip to primary navigation

 Cooking methods galore

-• You can make this recipe as stated.
+- You can make this recipe as stated.

-• You can make this recipe in your crock-pot or slow-cooker.
+- You can make this recipe in your crock pot or slow cooker.
 Follow your cooker's instructions for making beans and/or chili and adjust the ingredients.
-If making it in the crock-pot, I wouldn't bother sautéing the onions and peppers, unless you have a browning element in your cooker.
+If making it in the crock pot, I wouldn't bother sautéing the onions and peppers, unless you have a browning element in your cooker.
 Also, cook the beans and then add the chicken, if raw, during the last hour, adjusting the heat to high.

-• You can make this recipe in your pressure multi-cooking quick slow cooker, also known as an Instant Pot.
+- You can make this recipe in your pressure multi-cooking quick slow cooker, also known as an Instant Pot.
 Same as above, just quicker.
 Your beans, even if un-soaked will take about an hour to cook tender, then release the pressure, puree the beans as instructed, then add the chicken.
-You won't need to cook on pressure again, just bring to a simmer and go for the 15 additional minutes.
+You won't need to cook on pressure again, just bring it to a simmer and go for the 15 additional minutes.

 As I said, you can make it with pre-soaked, or un-soaked beans.